slcs-jsc/jurassic/docs/manual/performance.md

 Limb geometries typically require more ray segments than nadir geometries and are therefore more expensive.

-Forward-model executables use **serial execution with optional OpenMP threading**.
+Forward-model executables are built with OpenMP support, but the most visible OpenMP-parallel regions in the current code base are in lookup table initialization and kernel finite-difference evaluation rather than in the main `formod` ray loop itself.

 ---